sabberworm/jStarbox/Readme.md

 Default: false

 ### changeable (boolean, string)
 Whether the user is allowed to hover over the rating and change it.
 Can also be set to "once" to deny rating after the first time.
-Note that this will only actually change the value if it’s returned from the starbox-value-changed event handler or if “autoUpdateValue” is true.
+Note that this will only actually change the value if it’s returned from the starbox-value-changed event handler or if “autoUpdateAverage” is true.
 Default: true

-### autoUpdateValue (boolean)
+### autoUpdateAverage (boolean)
 Whether to automatically update the new “average” after the user is done rating without the need for the starbox-value-changed event.
 Default: false